firefox-devtools/debugger/docs/maintainer.md

 When done poorly, the person whom you follow up on feels rushed, micromanaged and second-guessed.
 Contributors made to feel this way will often struggle to complete their work, and they will be reluctant to ask for help.

-Here at _debugger.html_, it is important that follow-ups go smoothly, and that all contributors involved feel appreciated and well-supported.
+Here at _debugger_, it is important that follow-ups go smoothly, and that all contributors involved feel appreciated and well-supported.

 Here are a few good rules of thumb that will help you follow up on in-progress work in a structured, respectful way: